jiiide/Moon-Shot-Game/README.md

 # Moon-Shot-Game
-This is the first pygame I have ever made. the file is moonshotv1.4.py; and you have to run the file in the folder "jedi_moonshot"
+The most up-to-date version is file is moonshotv1.4.py;
+The source images for the animation are in "jedi_moonshot".

-The game is a simulation of moon shot from the earth that includes launch velocity and framerate adjustments
+The game is a simulation of a moon shot from the earth that includes launch velocity and framerate adjustments.
+Utilizing, python, the simulation is designed to inspire students at the Aerospace Museum to tackle similar projects and develop an interest for python.